ranzan97/Tensorflow/README.md

 - Build and train a hybrid CNN-LSTM model for sequence learning
 - Evaluate the model's performance using loss and metrics
 - Visualize actual vs. predicted stock prices over time

+### Simple_RNN_Tensorflow.ipynb

+- This project demonstrates a basic implementation of a Recurrent Neural Network (RNN) using TensorFlow for sequence prediction.
+- The model is trained on a simple sequence of numbers and can predict the next number in the sequence.